ChristianABusch/MonteCarloCollisions.jl/README.md

 # MonteCarloCollision
 ## Overview
-This package implements Monte-Carlo collisions for -isotropic elastic scattering
+This package implements Monte-Carlo collisions for
+- isotropic elastic scattering
--excitation of an atom/molecule
+- excitation of an atom/molecule
--backward scattering (charge exchange)
+- backward scattering (charge exchange)
--ionization collisions
+- ionization collisions

 Explanations for the calculations can be found in "Zoltán Donkó et al 2021 Plasma Sources Sci.
 Technol.
 30 095017".